128technology/docs/docs/intro_initialize_HA_conductor.md

 ## Deploying the Secondary Node Conductor – Node B

 Log in to the Node B VM.
-If the 128T software is not already installed, launch the 128T installer using the command `install128t` and follow the [Installation Procedure](intro_installation_installer.md).
+If the SSR software is not already installed, launch the SSR installer using the command `install128t` and follow the [Installation Procedure](intro_installation_installer.md).
 After the installation is complete, the system will restart and the initializer will launch automatically.
 If the software is already installed, launch the initializer from the command line using `initialize128t.`

-1. On the 128T Initializer Wizard, use the space bar to select the Conductor role for the 128T node and press the Enter key to select OK.
+1. On the SSR Initializer Wizard, use the space bar to select the Conductor role for the SSR node and press the Enter key to select OK.
 2. To configure Node B, select **2nd HA Node HA peer is already set up** on the HA Setup screen, and **OK**.

 	![HA Setup](/img/CloudHA_NodeB1.png)